Rethinking Functional Brain Connectome Analysis: Do Graph Deep Learning Models Help: Discussion

-In this study, we extensively evaluate aggregation-based GDL models for functional brain connectome analysis across multiple datasets and tasks.
-While these models do not outperform simpler models in prediction, they offer potential in interpretability.
-Besides these findings, several limitations should be acknowledged to provide a comprehensive view of this research:

-\textit{Modality Focus}: We exclusively utilize rs-fMRI data to construct functional connectivity networks.
+Finally, several limitations of this study should be acknowledged, along with potential avenues for future extensions.
+First, We exclusively utilize rs-fMRI data to construct functional connectivity networks.
 However, the brain's structural connectivity, often derived from modalities like Diffusion Tensor Imaging (DTI), provides complementary information about the tangible physical pathways between ROIs.
 Integrating structural connectivity might offer a more holistic understanding of the role of GDL models for brain connectome analysis.

-\textit{Node Features Choice}: This study emphasizes the use of connection profiles and BOLD time-series data as node features, given their prevalence in current research.
-Nevertheless, other node feature representations, such as graph theoretical metrics or neurological contextual information specific to each ROI-- such as regional brain function, structural properties, or known involvement in particular cognitive or clinical processes, could also be valuable in brain connectome analysis.

-\textit{Graph Construction Methods}: The experiments in this study rely on correlations to construct the functional brain networks.
-While correlation is a widely accepted measure of functional connectivity, alternative graph construction methods, such as those based on causal inference or adaptive graph construction during the learning process, are not explored.
-These methods could potentially capture different aspects of brain connectivity by accounting for confounding effects or by generating task-specific connections in an end-to-end manner, which might influence the effectiveness of aggregation-based models.
+\modify{Second, in this study, we focus on the mainstream setting in which functional brain networks are constructed using Pearson correlation, following the most widely adopted practice in fMRI-based connectome analysis.
+All major observations and conclusions in this work are derived under this standard setting.
+Nonetheless, there still exist many other approaches to mapping functional connectivity \cite{liu2025benchmarking}, such as distance-based, more sophisticated causality-based, or spectral methods, as well as end-to-end adaptive graph learning strategies that infer connectivity during model training \cite{fbnetgen}, which we have not yet explored.
+These alternative formulations might influence the effectiveness of GDL models in distinct ways and represent promising directions for future investigation.}

+\modify{Third, this study primarily evaluates GDLs using two node-feature families: connection profiles and BOLD time-series embeddings.
+Results and conclusions are therefore grounded in these choices.
+Other options—e.g., graph-theoretical metrics, additional BOLD-derived handcrafted features, and ROI-specific neurological context—remain unexplored and may differentially affect GDL behavior and interpretability, motivating future studies in this direction.}